iamsubhranil/VirtualMachine/README.md

 10. divd : Divides a variable, register or value by another variable or register.

             divd #50 _a _b // (b = a/50)
-11. print : Prints the value of a variable or register to the output (See operands.h).
+11. print : Prints the value of a variable or register to the output (See opcodes.h).

             print ^%d ^_a
 12. halt : Stops the machine.
 Every program must call halt at the end.